-Tim Hall's expertise includes applied climatology, forensic meteorological analysis, weather satellitesy, analysis and forecasting, predictive learning (i.e., artificial intelligence), and weather risk management.
-He has diverse interests and has has published papers on space policy, environmental intelligence and national security.
-He holds a B.S. in Meteorology (1992) from The Pennsylvania State University, and a M.S. in Atmospheric Science (1997) from Colorado State University.
+Tim holds a B.S. in Meteorology (1992) from The Pennsylvania State University, and a M.S. in Atmospheric Science (1997) from Colorado State University.
 He is an active member of The American Meteorological Society (AMS), The National Weather Association (NWA), and Association for Certified Consulting Meteorologists (ACM).
 From 2015 to 2019 he served AMS Board for Certified Consulting Meteorologists, chairing it from January 2018-January 2019.
-He served on the Associaton for Certified Meterologists (ACM) Board of Directors from 2012-2015 and returned to a second term from 2018 to 2022.
-He has been elected President of ACM for a two-year term that will start in June 2019.
+He served on the Association for Certified Meteorologists (ACM) Board of Directors from 2012-2015.
+In 2018 he returned to the ACM Board for a second term and currently serves as President until 2022.
 From 2010 to 2013, Tim served on the AMS Board for Private Sector Meteorologists.
-In 2013 he was the private sector representative on AMS's ad hoc committee chartered to update the AMS's policy on full and open access to environmental data.
-In the NWA, Tim has served on the Remote Sensing Committee since 2018.
-He earned his CCM credential (#641) in February 2008.
+Tim has served on the NWA’s Remote Sensing Committee since 2018.
+He was awarded his CCM certificate (#641) by the AMS in February 2008.

-In his spare time Tim is a storm spotter for the National Weather Service through its Skywarn program and provides observations as part of the Community Collaborative Rain, Hail & Snow (CoCoRAHS) Network.
+In his spare time Tim is an avid epee fencer, Skywarn storm spotter for the National Weather Service through its Skywarn program, and weather observer for the Community Collaborative Rain, Hail & Snow (CoCoRAHS) Network.